dev-zzo/stm32-memplug/README.md

 # Building hardware

-If you don't want to wire the things all the time, several board designs have been created as a semi-permanent solution.
+If you don't want to wire small things all the time, several board designs have been created as a semi-permanent solution.
 You can find those designs under `hardware`.

 The general approach is, one "top" board is provided for each memory type, this goes